-It began in 1882 with the opening of the Casino Theatre on the SE corner of Broadway and 39th Street with Johann Strauss II's The Queen's Lace Handkerchief (it closed in 1930 with Faust).
-It was briefly New York's northernmost theater until, next year, the first Metropolitan Opera House was built diagonally opposite, on the NW corner.
+It began in 1882 with the opening of the Casino Theatre on the southeast corner of Broadway and 39th Street with Johann Strauss II's The Queen's Lace Handkerchief (the theater closed in 1930 with Faust).
+It was briefly New York's northernmost theater until, the following year, the first Metropolitan Opera House was built diagonally opposite, on the northwest corner.
 They were joined in 1906 on the northeast corner by Telharmonic Hall.

-The Casino was the first New York theater lit entirely with electricity.
+Some say the Casino was the first New York theater lit entirely with electricity.
 Telharmonic Hall housed a 200-ton music synthesizer, which fed opera music to restaurants by wire beginning in 1906.
-The powerful signals caused interference to telephone calls, so radio pioneer Lee De Forest began transmitting its opera music wirelessly in 1907, when Telharmonic music was fed across the street to the lobby of the Casino.
+The powerful signals caused interference to telephone calls, so radio pioneer Lee De Forest began transmitting its opera music wirelessly in 1907, the same year Telharmonic music was fed across the street to the lobby of the Casino.

 De Forest broadcast the first complete operas from the roof of the Met in 1910.
-The microphones had originally been installed there for an in-house sound-distribution system in 1908 and were based on hearing aids first tested at the Met in 1903 (25 seats there were eventually wired there for assisted listening).
+The microphones had originally been installed there for an in-house sound-distribution system in 1908 and were based on hearing aids first tested at the Met in 1903 (25 seats there were eventually wired for assisted listening).

 Using an Edison cylinder phonograph, Met librarian Lionel Mapelson began making recordings from the stage in 1901.
 The Victor Talking Machine Company, an Edison competitor, tied its fortunes to opera, erecting what was, at the time, the world's largest illuminated sign, on Broadway just below 39th Street.
-It showed a Victor disc-based gramophone with the words "The Opera at Home."
+It showed a Victor discbased gramophone with the words "The Opera at Home."
 It could be seen both by opera goers and by shoppers at nearby department stores.
-One offering, Caruso's "Vesti la giubba," was the earliest-recoded million seller.
 Their strategy worked, and eventually even Edison had to switch to discs.